 Before we start any research, we ask you questions, such as:

 When we have something on this stage, we meet again with you and give you feedback.
 Depending on the gathered data, we agree on the existing product or proposing some alterations.
 Maybe instead of an app, it’d be better to do a game?
-Or what if we focused on 20-30 age range instead of targeting the 15-20 age group?
+Or what if we focused on the 20-30 age range instead of targeting the 15-20 age group?

 In the second scenario, when there are companies with similar solutions, most times, we already have a list of users provided by our client.
-We assess how much of the market the companies supply, and how many active users they have – based on what they like about the existing product, what’s missing and what needs improvement.
+Hence, we conduct market research and assess how much of the market the companies supply, pay attention to different price points, and check how many active users they have – based on what they like about the existing product, what’s missing and what needs improvement.

-Our research team comprises of product owner, designer and developer.
-Thanks to such a variety of roles in a group, we can check the idea from different angles.
+Our research team comprises of a product owner, designer and developer.
+Thanks to such a variety of roles in a group, we can check the digital product idea from different angles.
 Additionally, sometimes in the early stages, we can already validate specific solutions that we potentially could implement.
 That’s when we need a developer.
 In this way, we know right away if it’s doable.

 We’re aware that in large firms, people are responsible for one specific job, and that’s why their process looks different.
-They have a business analyst, a researcher and a tester, whilst at Gorrion these are product owner’s tasks.
+They have a business analyst, a researcher and a tester, whilst at Gorrion, these are product owner’s tasks.
 In other words, we tend to wear many hats at once.

 At Gorrion, we don’t blindly build the app or website with what we have, but each time we seek to validate the product from the very first stage.
 That’s why workshops, building a PoC, MVP and testing are so essential.

 If you want to talk about your idea or discuss its chances of succeeding on the market, book a meeting with Mariusz or send us a message.
 We’d be happy to talk to you.